Should Injectors Use Needles vs Cannula for Dermal Fillers Injections?

 - Deeper-level dermal filler placement may be less readily achievable with a cannula.

-We also have MONTHLY events so you can get to know our team and the Plastic Surgeons our Skin Care & Injecting Team works alongside in this lovely boutique-style Medical Clinic.
+We also have Monthly events so you can get to know our team and the Plastic Surgeons our Skin Care & Injecting Team works alongside in this lovely boutique-style Medical Clinic.

 Recommended further reading/dermal filler injection research:

-Blog References/Research Articles relating to Cannula vs Needles for Dermal Filler Injections
+References/Medical Research Articles relating to Cannula vs Needles for Dermal Filler Injections